What does Investing really mean?

 Example: If you are an investor or a trader, try telling that to your family and friends and be sure to face two situations.

 - All your people will start asking you for stock tips and suggestions.
 Trust me!
-For most of the cases, they’ll blindly follow your suggestions for it doesn’t matter what kind of track record you have as an investor if at all you have any.
+In most cases, they’ll blindly follow your suggestions for it doesn’t matter what kind of track record you have as an investor if at all you have any.

 - In the second case, your friends and family will suggest you invest in such stocks that they themselves have no idea of but have heard from another individual.